···

 Interest-Based Drive

-Motivation follows interest and urgency, not importance or planning.
+Motivation follows novelty and urgency, not importance or planning.

 When Getting Started Is the Problem